4 Day Vienna Itinerary: Can’t Miss Spots In The City

 Dedicate day two of your Vienna itinerary to exploring Schönbrunn Palace, one of the most significant landmarks in Vienna and a former summer residence for Austrian royalty.

 Start with a tour of the palace’s lavish rooms, including the Great Gallery, Hall of Mirrors, and Marie Antoinette’s Bedroom.
 Tours typically last about 45 minutes to an hour.
+Plan to spend around 2 to 3 hours here total once you include time for the gardens and surrounding grounds.

 Afterward, take time to explore the Schönbrunn Gardens.
 These are incredibly beautiful and expansive, with manicured lawns, fountains, and hidden corners to discover.
 Don’t miss the Gloriette at the top of the hill, which offers breathtaking views of Vienna.